A Short History of MoveOn

 Together, in collaboration with allies, we have grown the progressive movement and demonstrated that ordinary people’s voices can make a difference—that collectively, we possess extraordinary people power.
 MoveOn members have played crucial roles in persuading the Democratic Party to oppose and eventually end America’s war in Iraq, in helping Democrats retake Congress in 2006 with our influential “Caught Red Handed” campaign, in securing the Democratic nomination for President Obama in 2008 with a pivotal endorsement before the Super Tuesday primaries, and in passing health care reform in 2010.
 More recently, we’ve surfaced student loans as a potent national issue, catalyzed the fight to expose and push back against the Republican War on Women, helped elevate the leadership of Senators Bernie Sanders and Elizabeth Warren and other progressives fighting economic inequality, mobilized more than half a million people to help take down the Confederate flag from the South Carolina state capitol grounds, led a massive grassroots mobilization to secure President Obama’s diplomatic agreement with Iran and prevent a costly and unnecessary war of choice.

 But we face strong headwinds.
-Thanks to corporate and 1% interests, too many politicians are still focused on tax cuts for the rich and austerity for everyone else.
-Too many are pushing to cut Social Security and Medicare benefits, when most Americans want those programs expanded.
-Right-wing governors and state legislatures are waging a war on women and rolling back voting rights.
-Mass incarceration and police violence are huge challenges that disproportionately impact communities of color.
+Trump and the Republican Congress represent a dire threat to the well-being of many Americans and others around the world.
+Thanks to corporate and 1% interests, they have cut taxes for corporations and the rich while cutting services for everyone else.
+Women, people of color, Muslims, immigrants, LGBTQ Americans, working families, and other communities are under attack.
+The risk of war has increased.
+Mass incarceration and police violence are huge challenges.
 On immigration, on gun violence, and to an alarming degree on climate change, the status quo isn’t cutting it.
 Our country can and must do better.
 Together, millions of MoveOn members will make sure it does.

 Step up as a MoveOn leader by starting your own MoveOn Petition campaign, adding your name to a campaign that’s already underway, or chipping in to support our work today.